HeyPublisher/heypublisher-submission-manager/readme.txt

 == Changelog ==

+= 3.0.0 =
+* Released: 2019-06-25
+* Reworked plugin to leverage new HeyPublisher JSON API.
+* Publishers can now set custom submission guidelines to be displayed on HeyPublisher.com.
+Before, HeyPublisher would pull these guidelines directly from the publisher website, but that sometimes resulted in marketing text getting included when it should not have been.
+* Better error messaging when HeyPublisher.com is undergoing maintenance.
+* Implemented caching of publication types and genres to speed up loading time
+* Fixed references to non-secure URLs that were throwing errors in the console log, but did not affect performance.
+* Introduced a new Config class that handles all configuration parameter settings throughout the code base.
+* Plugin is now hosted on GitHub at https://github.com/HeyPublisher.

 = 2.8.3 =
 * Released: 2019-12-06
 * Added link to the Statuscake status page, in cases where errors are thrown.